tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/Activities/03-Stu_Under_Lock_And_Key/README.md

 Since Quandl has cracked down on the number of API calls users can make to the service without an **API key**, acquire a Quandl API key and save it as an **environment variable**.
 Create Python code that retrieves the environment variable and passes the key with the request URL.
 This will ensure that your team can make more than 50 API calls a day, and Quandl can manage and track rate limits.

+Note that the .env file needs to be called exactly .env.
+For the example files in tehse activities you should rename the file from "dot.env" to ".env".

 ## Instructions

 ### Acquire and Store API key

 1. Navigate to the Quandl [Account Settings](https://www.quandl.com/account/profile) page to retrieve your API key.

-2. Open the [keys.sh starter file](Unsolved/keys.sh), and declare an environment variable named `QUANDL_API_KEY`.
-Make sure to include the export command at the beginning of the declaration.
+2. Open the [.env starter file](Unsolved/dot.env), and declare an environment variable named `QUANDL_API_KEY`.

-3. Execute the `keys.sh` file to export environment variables.
-Hint: Use the `source` command when executing the script to source the environment variables.
+3. Rename the `dot.env` file to `.env`, and then in python load the environemental variables using `load_dotenv()`

 ### Execute API call with API key/env variable

 4. Open the [Jupyter Notebook starter file](Unsolved/env_variables.ipynb), and import the Python requests and os libraries.

-5. Use the `os.environ.get` function to retrieve the environment variable named `QUANDL_API_KEY`.
+5. Use the `os.getenv()` function to retrieve the environment variable named `QUANDL_API_KEY`.
 Store as a Python variable named api_key.

 6. Use the `type` function to confirm the retrieval of the API key.
 Hint: If `NoneType` is returned, the environment variable does not exist.
 Revisit steps 2 and 3.